lawmurray/Birch/README.md

     birch build
     birch install

-Most of the examples will output to the `output/` directory, which you will need to create:

-    mkdir output

 See the documentation for the individual model classes in the `bi/model` directory, or use the [online documentation](https://birch-lang.org/documentation/examples/) for suggested commands to run.